Pickett's Charge: Plans and command structures

 From the beginning of the planning, things went awry for the Confederates.
 While Pickett's division had not been used yet at Gettysburg, A. P. Hill's health became an issue and he did not participate in selecting which of his troops were to be used for the charge.
 Some of Hill's corps had fought lightly on July 1 and not at all on July 2.
 However, troops that had done heavy fighting on July 1 ended up making the charge.

 Although the assault is known to popular history as Pickett's Charge, overall command was given to James Longstreet, and Pickett was one of his divisional commanders.
 Lee did tell Longstreet that Pickett's fresh division should lead the assault, so the name is appropriate, although some recent historians have used the name Pickett–Pettigrew–Trimble Assault (or, less frequently, Longstreet's Assault) to more fairly distribute the credit (or blame).
 With Hill sidelined, Pettigrew's and Trimble's divisions were delegated to Longstreet's authority as well.
 Thus, Pickett's name has been lent to a charge in which he commanded 3 out of the 11 brigades while under the supervision of his corps commander throughout.

-Pickett's men were almost exclusively from Virginia, with the other divisions consisting of troops from North Carolina, Mississippi, Alabama, and Tennessee.
+Pickett's men were almost exclusively from Virginia, with the other divisions consisting of troops from North Carolina, Mississippi, Alabama, Virginia, and Tennessee.
 The supporting troops under Wilcox and Lang were from Alabama and Florida.

 In conjunction with the infantry assault, Lee planned a cavalry action in the Union rear.
 Maj.
 Gen. J. E. B. Stuart led his cavalry division to the east, prepared to exploit Lee's hoped-for breakthrough by attacking the Union rear and disrupting its line of communications (and retreat) along the Baltimore Pike.

 Despite Lee's hope for an early start, it took all morning to arrange the infantry assault force.
 Neither Lee's nor Longstreet's headquarters sent orders to Pickett to have his division on the battlefield by daylight.
 Historian Jeffrey D. Wert blames this oversight on Longstreet, describing it either as a misunderstanding of Lee's oral order or a mistake.
 Some of the many criticisms of Longstreet's Gettysburg performance by the postbellum Lost Cause authors cite this failure as evidence that Longstreet deliberately undermined Lee's plan for the battle.

 Meanwhile, on the far right end of the Union line, a seven-hour battle raged for the control of Culp's Hill.
 Lee's intent was to synchronize his offensive across the battlefield, keeping Meade from concentrating his numerically superior force, but the assaults were poorly coordinated and Maj.
 Gen. Edward "Allegheny" Johnson's attacks against Culp's Hill petered out just as Longstreet's cannonade began.
+Meade knew another attack was imminent and sent a note to all his subordinates to scrape all stragglers and idle units and put them on the line.